-Crowdin supports a wide range of localization formats including but not limited to files for mobile, software, documents, subtitles and graphic assets.
-Supported file formats, sorted by category are listed below as well as details about custom file formats.
+Crowdin supports a wide range of localization formats, including but not limited to files for mobile, software, documents, subtitles, and graphic assets.

 Localize images associated with your product to improve your product’s user experience.

-Note: File formats which are not officially supported will be recognized as plain text files (if they have text content) or as graphic assets.
+File formats that are not officially supported will be recognized as plain text files (if they contain text) or as graphic assets.

 Crowdin supports all the placeholders typical for the supported file formats.
 They are all automatically highlighted in the Editor, so translators know that they shouldn’t be translated.
-Even if translator attempts to save translation with some modified or missing placeholder, enabled QA checks will notify translator about the mistake.
+Even if the translator tries to save the translation with some modified or missing placeholder, enabled QA checks will notify the translator about the mistake.

-As various file formats allow the creation of custom placeholders, we can also add a support of the custom ones you use in your project.
-To request the support of your custom placeholders – email Crowdin customer success team at firstname.lastname@example.org
+As various file formats allow the creation of custom placeholders, we can also add support for the custom ones you use in your project.
+To request the support of your custom placeholders, contact our support team at email@example.com